Power of Words

 Cast your vote

-The next time you reach for a long word, ask which room you are afraid of.
+Next time you reach for a big word, ask which room you are afraid of.

-Words like synergize, streamline and mission-critical are high-probability continuations in professional contexts.
-So if your copy reads like ChatGPT, it is because ChatGPT learned from the copy you have been writing.
+Words like synergize, streamline and mission-critical are the odds-on next word in any professional sentence.
+So if your copy reads like ChatGPT, it is because ChatGPT learned from the copy we have all been writing.

 Every era adds its own.
-These are the words that have spread faster than they were defined.
-Treat each one as a flag, not a ban.
+These spread faster than anyone bothered to define them.
+Treat each one as a flag.
 If you reach for it, ask what it is actually doing in the sentence.

-Spread faster than it was defined.
-Most teams use it to mean automation.
+Spread faster than anyone defined it.
+Most teams just mean automation.
 Say what the system actually does.

-A statistics problem dressed as a human one.
+A math problem in a human costume.
 The model is wrong.
-Call the failure by its name.
+Call the failure by its real name.

-Infrastructure word doing UX work.
+An infrastructure word moonlighting in UX.
 If you mean rules, say rules.
 If you mean limits, say limits.

-A promise products rarely deliver.
-The user will notice the seam.
-Describe the actual experience instead.
+A promise products almost never keep.
+People always spot the seam.
+Describe the real experience instead.

-Borrowed from gaming and growth marketing.
+Borrowed from games and growth marketing.
 Rarely earned.
 Try opens, reveals, or lets you.

 An expensive way to say use.
-If there is no real lever, use the simpler verb.
+If there is no actual lever, use the plain verb.

-Sounds reassuring, says nothing.
+Sounds reassuring, tells you nothing.
 Name the thing it survives instead.

-Implies before-and-after without showing either.
-Replace with the step you removed.
+Hints at a before and after without showing either.
+Name the step you removed.

 Before and after